maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 One thing that you may have noticed is that there certainly does seem to be a lot of repetition in our code, two files for almost everything.
 One of the key arguments for Responsive Web Design is the elimination of duplication.
 We will investigate this option thoroughly, but before then let's try one more user agent sniffing solution.

-NOTE: I like to use [User Agent Switcher][] to test on my desktop.
-Give it a try.
+NOTE: If you use Firefox try [User Agent Switcher][] to test on your desktop.

 Mobvious
 --------